rapidsai/plotly-dash-rapids-census-demo/README.md

 ## FAQ and Known Issues

 **What hardware do I need to run this locally?** To run you need an NVIDIA GPU with at least 24GB of memory, at least 32GB of system memory, and a Linux OS as defined in the [RAPIDS requirements](https://rapids.ai/start.html#req).

+**Important data caveaets** Geospatially filtered data will show correct distribution down to census block-group boundary levels.
+However, due to how the data is anonymized, tabulated, and a combination between census and ACS sources, cross filtering multiple distribution charts at once will not return meaningful results.

+**How did you get individual point locations?** The population density points are randomly placed within a census block and associated to match distribution counts at a census block-group level.
+As such, they are not actual individuals, only a statistical representation of one, and some groupings may be artificial - especially if produced from multiple cross filters.

 **How are the population and distributions filtered?** Use the box select tool icon for the map or click and drag for the bar charts.

-**Why is the population data from 2010?** Only census data is recorded on a block level, which provides the highest resolution population distirbutions available.
+**Why is the population data from 2010?** Only census data is recorded on a block level, which provides the highest resolution population distributions available.
 For more details on census boundaries refer to the [TIGERweb app](https://tigerweb.geo.census.gov/tigerwebmain/TIGERweb_apps.html).

-**How did you get individual point locations?** The population density points are randomly placed within a census block and associated to match distribution counts at a census block group level.
-As such, they are not actual individuals, only a statistical representation of one, and some groupings may be artificial.

 **The dashboard stop responding or the chart data disappeared!** This is likely caused by an Out of Memory Error and the application must be restarted.